stupidpupil/voicepack_template/VoicePackWithRobojumperScript/Instructions/3_Notes_on_sound_files.md

 ## Leaking information

-Importing sound files into the Unreal Editor, logs the filesystem location and import time in the package itself.
+When you sound files in to a package using the Unreal Editor, it will log the filesystem location and import time in the package itself.
 It's unlikely that this is a major worry for you, but you should be aware that it could leak some information to the rest of the world (e.g. your Windows username).